rebelsky/sams-assorted-musings-reflections/computing-policies-2019-09-16.md

 [4] It's from Ralph Waldo Emerson's "Self Reliance".
-I'm not sure why I have difficulty recalling that, particularly given how often I use or mangle that statement..
+I'm not sure why I have difficulty recalling that, particularly given how often I use or mangle that statement.

 [5] Why can't we put our policies on a public Web site?
 Are we embarrassed about them?

 [6] The _Software budgeting and purchasing policy_ has a _Software
-funding budgets process diagram_ and an _Additional funding sources_.
+funding budgets process diagram_ and an _Additional funding sources_
+list.
 The _Provision, Reuse, and Lifecycle Replacement of Endpoint Computing Devices_ has a _Lifecycle replacement process diagram_.